jorzel/hashnode/clbtu0tru000708mb9fdj6le8.md

 ## Introduction

 Building effective teams are one of the organization's primary concerns.
 People working in agile methodologies recognize the value of flexibility, continuous collaboration, and development process refinement.
 However, I would like to demonstrate that agility does not have to embrace change and fluidity in all aspects of software development.
 In this article, I will discuss several team traits (goal, autonomy, size, longevity, stability) and consider how these things affect team performance.
-The study of how the qualities are manifested by various team structures (silo team, stream-aligned team, feature team, etc.) is not a part of my analysis.
+The study of how that qualities are manifested by various team structures (silo team, stream-aligned team, feature team, etc.) is not a part of my analysis.
 It is a large topic and should probably be the subject of a different article.

 ## Narrow goal